 2022 | $147,000 |

-Social Security FICA Tax Example
+Social Security Tax Example

-$2,000 x 0.062 = $124
+$2,000 × 0.062 or 6.2% = $124

 In this example, you would deduct $124 from this employee’s gross pay for Social Security tax each pay period.
-Since the employer tax must equal the employee Social Security tax, your share as an employer would also be $124.
+Since the employer tax must equal the employee Social Security tax, your share would also be $124.
 Thus, the total Social Security tax payment that you would submit to the IRS for this employee (for this pay period) would be $248.

 There is no wage cap when it comes to Medicare taxes.
 What this means is that regardless of the amount of wages an employee earns, Medicare taxes must be paid on the entire amount.
-Similar to Social Security taxes, the employer will have to match the employee’s share equally.

 Medicare Tax Example